Ghostridr/chmod-gatekeeper/README.md

 ## What It Does

-The `Perms_&_GateKeeper.command` script:

-- Changes to the parent directory (so you can keep it in a `chmod-gatekeeper` subfolder and operate on the whole project or downloads folder).
+- **run.sh** is the entry point.
+It:
+  - Creates a backup of the entire `chmod-gatekeeper` folder (as `backup.zip` inside that folder).
-- Sources color and formatting functions from `mac/color/colors.sh` for visually clear output.
+  - Checks for and applies updates from GitHub.
-- Prompts the user with a color-coded, clearly formatted warning and asks for confirmation before making any changes.
-- Recursively sets read, write, and execute permissions (`a+rwx`) on all files and directories under the current directory, tracking which succeeded and which failed.
-- Recursively removes the macOS Gatekeeper quarantine flag (`com.apple.quarantine`) from all `.app` bundles, tracking which succeeded and which failed.
-- Provides a color-coded, underlined summary of how many files and apps were processed, and lists which ones succeeded or failed for both permissions and quarantine removal.
-- Waits for you to press Enter before closing, so you can review the results.
+  - Launches the main script for permission and quarantine fixes.
+- **Perms_&_GateKeeper.command** handles the core logic: it prompts for confirmation, then recursively sets permissions and removes quarantine attributes from all `.app` bundles in the directory just outside `chmod-gatekeeper`.
+- All output is color-coded and user-friendly.

 ## Getting Started